Guisardo/backuptogoogledrive/README.md

 ## Installation

-TODO: Describe the installation process
+ - Clone repository content
+ - Run `composer install`

 ## Usage

-TODO: Write usage instructions
- - Add account settings to settings.inc.php
+ - Add server settings based on `globals.ini.sample`
- - Add one or more site configurations to mysite.site.inc
+ - Add one or more app configurations based on `example.ini.sample`
+ - Add cron job to execute `php backuptogoogledrive.php`

+You can also force the execution of a specific app backup using the `--app=example` parameter.

 ## Contributing